oryankibandi/alx-higher_level_programming/README.md

 # Higher Level Programming.

-This repo contains programs written in python for the ALX program.
+This repo contains programs written in Python for the ALX program.